K. Kunhi Kannan: Contributions to applied entomology

 Kunhikannan expressed his views on the content for agricultural education at a conference in 1923.
 He believed that farmers who knew the practices of farming from their traditions ought to be provided short one-year courses to supplement their knowledge rather than be provided with "alien ideas".
 He examined the effect of the Lantana seed fly (Agromyza (Ophiomyia) lantanae) in Hawaii and was of the opinion that it had little effect in destroying the seeds.
 The fly was released in Bangalore and although populations established widely, there was no reduction in Lantana.
 Later studies showed that seed viability is reduced, but not enough to be an effective control.
 Along with Coleman, he was involved in the introduction of scale insects Dactylopius tomentosa from J.C.
 Hutson who had used it to control Opuntia dillenii in Ceylon.
-He introduced techniques for mass-rearing Trichogramma parasites on Corcyra for control of lepidopteran sugarcane pests.
+He introduced techniques for mass-rearing Trichogramma parasites on Corcyra eggs for control of lepidopteran sugarcane pests.
 He introduced a method of using sugarcane trash to attract and destroy sugarcane shoot borers Chilo infuscatellus.
 In 1926 Kunhikannan examined the growth of robber-flies Hyperechia xylocopiformis and was able to show that the larvae developed inside the cells of Xylocopa bees, feeding on the bee larvae.

 Kunhikannan recorded a variation in Coccus viridis which initially appeared to have a seven segmented antenna in Sri Lanka but he claimed that later generations tended to have a reduction in segments over time to five, four, and finally most had three segmented antenna.
 He called the new South Indian form Coccus colemani "as a mark of gratitude for the valuable scientific training I have received" from Coleman.
 It is sometimes treated a subspecies of C. viridis.
 E.E.
 Green did not believe that this was a mutation as claimed by Kunhikannan.

 Kunhikannan was a promoter of Mesquite (Prosopis juliflora) as a plant for the arid-zone and introduced it to the Hebbal farm.
 At the time of his death, Kunhikannan was studying the spread of the coffee berry borer in Mysore, then known as Stephanoderes hampei.
 Kunhikannan claimed that the beetle was first detected in Mysore in June 1930.
 A scheme for investigating plants used as fish toxins as potential insecticides was proposed by him for funding to the Imperial Council for Agricultural Research and this was approved in 1935.
 Work on this line was continued by T. V. Subrahmaniam and Magadi Puttarudriah.